madpsy/xpa125b_controller/README.md

 ## Solution 2

-This solution requires no cabling between the radio and the amplifier - you just need the controller and a computer.
-This works with any Hamlib supported radio including other Icoms and Kenwood, Yaesu etc.
+This solution just needs the controller and a computer.
+It works with any Hamlib supported radio including other Icoms and Kenwood etc.

 To solve the lack of band selection you can utilise `rigctld` running on a computer.
 Most stations have a computer of some kind for logging etc so this feels an adequate solution.
 You can use either the built in `rigctl` mode or run the controller over serial using the method in the `Serial Example` secion below.